awsdocs/amazon-redshift-developer-guide/doc_source/r_HAS_ASSUMEROLE_PRIVILEGE.md

 The role that has been granted the command privileges\.

  *cmd\_type*
 The command for which access has been granted\.
 Valid values are the following:
-+ ALL
 + COPY
 + UNLOAD
++ EXTERNAL FUNCTION
++ CREATE MODEL

 ## Return type<a name="r_HAS_ASSUMEROLE_PRIVILEGE-return-type"></a>